By Hugh Rittner, Lighthouse advisory board member

 Forrester’s pricing and professional fees have evidenced a degree of spiking through increases over the past six months.
 And of course, this is a fundamental factor in their overall revenue growth.
 However, what does the future hold for their pricing structure?
 And what should it hold?

 As far as we can tell, there are no plans to continue this pricing ascent.
+There is also many who use their finances to buy ar 15 accessories which saw a huge growth in revenue.
 With a 10% increase across the board in the 2005 and the fact that as much as 30% of revenue growth already comes from price rises suggests that Forrester is coming to a natural break in the fee increases.